stuartjnelson/northern-badger-11ty-blog/articles/upgrading-11ty-handlebars-blog-from-2020.md

 For the "re-launch" I did want to sort a few things out;

 * Add dates to the listing and blog posts ✅
 * Add comments to blog posts.
-This was VERY easy using [Utterances](https://utteranc.es/) (I'll write about this in the future) ✅
+This was VERY easy using [Utterances](https://utteranc.es/).
+Authentic with GitHub and add a JS script (I'll write about this in the future) ✅
-* Have the ability to make posts drafts that would not be visible but where I could work on them (I'll write about this in the future) ✅
+* Have the ability to make posts drafts using 11ty so that would not be visible publicly (I'll write about this in the future) ✅
-* Add meta & OG data so when I share articles they render nice little previews (I'll write about this in the future) ✅
+* Add meta & OG data so when I share articles and they render nice little previews (I'll write about this in the future) ✅
 * Add some analytics to the site.
 I ditched Google Analytics for [Simple Analytics](https://www.simpleanalytics.com/).
 I HIGHLY recommend it after 2 days (I'll write about this in the future) ✅

 I was able to do all of the above which I was pretty chuffed with.

+## Conclusion
+I'm really happy with the stack for my blog.
+It's loosely coupled, easy to maintain and scale.
+Despite it being four years our of day it only took about four hours to get it updated and running smoothly.
+It's now a blog I can very easily add content to as well as continuing to evolve the site.
+11ty is still my favourite tool for spinning up a simple website.

+Any questions/comments/bugs/feedback please get in touch!
+Thanks for reading.
+Let me know what tech stack you'd use for creating a blog.